CONFIRM ENTRY (2,387)

 Tely 10 Committee

 This year is no different in that I recommend you make an appointment with your physician.
-Have yourself checked over to ensure you are healthy before starting this program or any program.
+Have yourself checked over to ensure you are healthy before starting this or any program.
 Make sure you take the time to have the right equipment for training.
 Your choice of sneakers will make your training feel more comfortable.
 There are shoes that are walking shoes.
-However, these tend to be all leather or made with heavy materials that don’t allow for your feet to breathe.
-A running shoe is designed to allow air to pass through the toe box, helping your feet to stay cool.
+However, these tend to be all leather or made with heavy materials that don’t allow your feet to breathe.
+A running shoe allows air to pass through the toe box, helping your feet stay cool.
 What also helps with this is a good pair of socks.
 Make sure that you are picking a sock that is not made of cotton.
 These socks will hold on to moisture and not allow the foot to breathe well when you move.
 Natural fibres can also promote blisters and chafing, which is very uncomfortable and can make your training a little more difficult than it needs to be.

 Jason White